 Like most humans, I am consumed by ‘What ifs,’ and like most writers, I weave them into stories.
-I work full-time as a post office clerk, and do a lot of hiking and exploring in my spare time, so I encounter plenty of bits and pieces to untangle.
-My university degree was in Writing and Literature, and I try to read a novel each week.
+I work full-time as a billing assistant for a green energy company, and do a lot of hiking and exploring in my spare time, so I encounter plenty of bits and pieces to untangle.
+My university degree was in Writing and Literature, and I read a novel or literary magazine each week.

 I grew up in rural New Hampshire, USA, between lakes and mountains.
 I now live in Gloucestershire, UK, under the edge of the Cotswold Hills.
 My work is flavoured from either side of the Atlantic Ocean, and often the emotions and issues facing immigrants bleed into the pages.